Ammann Tilings in Symplectic Geometry: The tiling from a symplectic viewpoint

-as being naturally embedded in $N$.
-The quotient group is discrete.
-In conclusion, the symplectic quotient $M_b$ is given by where $S^2_b$ is the sphere in $\R^3$ centered at the origin with radius $b$.
-The quasitorus $D^3=\R^3/Q$ acts on $M_b$ in a Hamiltonian fashion, with image of the corresponding moment mapping given exactly by the oblate rhombohedron $\db$.
+where $S^2_b$ is the sphere in $\R^3$ centered at the origin with radius~$b$.
+The quasitorus $D^3=\R^3/F$ acts on $M_b$ in a~Hamiltonian fashion, with image of the corresponding moment mapping given exactly by the oblate rhombohedron~$\db$.